 More than just a straight telling of the story, Judaism sees it as a value to make things interesting and inspire questions.
-So get your whole family engaged in the Passover Seder with a beautifully illustrated haggadah and fun Passover decor and gifts!
+So get your whole family engaged in the Passover Seder with a beautifully illustrated haggadah and fun Passover gifts!

 8. There are special requirements for the matzah used at the Seder, and not all matzah is considered suitable.